sigma/mocker.el/README.markdown

 Mocker.el is a mocking framework for Emacs lisp.

 Its single entry point, `mocker-let` provides an `let` like interface to defining mock objects.
-Actually, `mocker-let` is a wrapper around `flet`, which can be seen as a way to manually generate mocks.
+Actually, `mocker-let` is a wrapper around `cl-letf`, which can be seen as a way to manually generate mocks.

 ## Usage